rfshelley/Documentation/ref-docs/device-handler-ref.rst

 Called within the `definition()`_ method to declare that this Device Handler supports an attribute not defined by any of its declared capabilities.

-For any supported attribute, it is expected that the Device Handler creates and sends events with the name of the attribute in the `parse()`_ method.
+For any supported attribute, it is expected that the Device Handler creates and sends Events with the name of the attribute in the `parse()`_ method.

 **Signature:**
     ``void attribute(String attributeName, String attributeType [, List possibleValues])``